The future of small business is not dumbed-down big business

 - push subscription and advertising revenue,

-- split off features into up-sale modules and extensions,
+- split off features into up-sale modules, extensions, and pay walls,

 - ensure customers stay dependent on the software provider,